ibexa/documentation-developer/docs/commerce/checkout/configure_checkout.md

 !!! note

-    When you modify or create a controller, to ensure that no user-data is lost, extend the `Ibexa\Bundle\Checkout\Controller\AbstractStep` controller and call the `advance()` method.
+    When you modify or create a controller, to ensure that no user data is lost, extend the `Ibexa\Bundle\Checkout\Controller\AbstractStep` controller and call the `advance()` method.

 Each step configuration includes the following settings: